sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 69      #If all goes well, we return the image with the detected lanes 70      return finalImg, errors
 ```
 **Line 4** The function HoughLines is quite difficult to understand.
-In laymans term it is simply detecting lines in our region and returning coordinates of those lines.
-We set a threshold of 180 essentially being the length and the thickness being 5.
+In layman term it is simply detecting lines in our region and returning coordinates.
+We set a threshold of 180 the length, and the thickness being 5.
 To find out more about hough transformation, go to this [link](http://www.swarthmore.edu/NatSci/mzucker1/opencv-2.4.10-docs/doc/tutorials/imgproc/imgtrans/hough_lines/hough_lines.html)

 **Line 12-Line 30** Looping over all the detected lines we take one line at a time and we calculate the intercept and the slope.
 We omit horizontal and vertical lines as our lanes will never be straight in that perspective.
 Finally, depending on the slope we append our lines accordingly to the right and left lanes.

 **Line 35-Line 36** We want to combine all our lines into lanes.
 We compute the dot product of the lines and their respective lengths.
 Longer lines have a heavier effect and so the slopes and intercepts of those line will be more dominant.
-Finally divide by the lengths to essentially normalise the values(So can be mapped to the image)
+Finally divide by the lengths to essentially normalise the values(So it can be mapped to the image)

 **Line 44-Line 47** We have the lanes, but in order to draw them we need coordinates.
-To draw any line (assuming infinite) you can pick arbitrary points, in this case I picked arbitrary y values.
-Using these I calculate the x values thus coordinates.
+To draw any line (assuming infinite) any arbitrary point can be used.
+Using the arbitrary y values I calculate the x values.

 **Line 48-Line49** Now we just group those points accordingly to the right and left lanes.

 **Line 53** We want to draw the line on top of our image.
 But in order to do that we need to have an overlay image.
-So here, we create an empty image with the same space dimensions as our original image.
+So here, we create an empty image with the same space dimensions as our original.

 **Line 56-Line 57** Then we draw our lines on our empty image.
 The color used is blue as the format is BGR and not RGB.

 **Line 63** Finally we combine the two images.
 This is done by calculating the weighted sum of the two arrays of images.
-In our empty image most of the pixels are set to 0 and so only the lane pixels will be effected in our original image.
+In our empty image most of the pixels are set to 0 and so only the lane pixels will be effected.

-**Line 65-Line 68** If there are any errors or a lane wasn't detected then we simply just output our original image.
+**Line 65-Line 68** If any errors or a lane wasn't detected then we simply just output our original image.

-**Line 70** If all goes well we output our final processed image.
+**Line 70** If all goes well, we output our final processed image.

 <p align="center">
   finalImg<br>
   <img width="400" height="300" src="https://github.com/sagar448/Self-Driving-Car-3D-Simulator-With-CNN/blob/master/src/finalImg.png">
 </p>

 Now we can go ahead and explore the next part of the code.
-The next part walks you through how we take the processed frames of our game and format it so we can get it ready to input it into our CNN.
+The next part explains how to format our processed images so it could be accepted by our Keras CNN.

 ```python
 1     #Processes the images and returns the required data